shivs25/angular4-canvas-painter/README.md

 shivs-angular-painter
 ======================

-Angular4 directive to paint on a canvas on desktop or touch devices
+Angular4 component to paint on a canvas on desktop or touch devices

 ## Usage
-1. `npm install shivs-angular-painter`
+1. `npm install shivs-angular4-painter`

 #### canvas-painter
 ```html